nsriniva/nsriniva.github.io/_posts/2021-01-04-DSPT9-Unit2-BuildProject.md

 The work uses the dataset from the [Online News Popularity project](https://archive.ics.uci.edu/ml/datasets/online+news+popularity) that collected data from articles published on Mashable, between January 7 2013 to January 7 2015.
 The data was the basis for research which resulted in the publication of a paper on ["A Proactive Intelligent Decision Support System for Predicting the Popularity of Online News"](https://www.researchgate.net/publication/283510525_A_Proactive_Intelligent_Decision_Support_System_for_Predicting_the_Popularity_of_Online_News)

 The data is mostly clean but there was some work required to combine columns, that were essentially "One Hot Encoded", into  Categorical columns for  Data Channel and Day of the Week data as well some scripting to fill in some missing Data Channel values.
+The main reason for this is that while One Hot Encoding is good for linear models, the tree based models perform better with Ordinal Encoding for Categorical data.

 Since the same dataset was used in the Unit1 Build Project, all of this cleanup work was already completed and described in "The Dataset" section of [Studying Online News Popularity](https://nsriniva.github.io/2020-10-23-DSPT9-Unit1-BuildProject/)